 I grew up in Washington state, but have spent most of my adult life in Hawaii and the Baltimore/DC area.
 I currently live with my wife and two sons in Hawaii.
 I have been serving in the U.S. Navy as a Russian and Indonesian translator since 2000.

-I currently live in the Baltimore/DC area, but I’m originally from Washington state, and I spent most of my adult life in Hawaii.
-I also spent a good amount of time traveling the world, which has definitely influenced my view on cuisine.
-I spent a few of my younger years working as a chef in small restaurants, where I learned some cooking fundamentals.
-Since then, I’ve just been figuring out everything else as I go.
+My job has given me the opportunity to travel all over the world, which has greatly influenced my view on cuisine.
+During my younger years, I worked as a line chef in small restaurants where I learned some cooking fundamentals.
+Since then, I’ve just been figuring out everything as I go.

-Here is some more info about my dietary choices; I’m not a doctor or anything, so please do your homework before making any drastic dietary changes.
+Here is some more info about my eating style and the recipes found on this site; I’m not a nutritionist, and I encourage you to do your own research or consult a professional before making any drastic dietary changes.